 Measure your wall first.
 Then add an extra 6 cm in width and 6 cm in height for cutting loss.

 A patterned wallpaper (165 gm non-woven) roll consists of 2 strips, each 48.7 cm wide and 280 cm high.
 If your wall is 280 cm or lower, you get two strips from one roll.
+For technical reasons, the wallpaper can be 48.4 cm wide.
+So take extra margin anyway so you don't come up short.

 Suppose you have a wall 342 cm wide by 262 cm high.
 Including the cutting loss, the required size is 352 x 272 cm.
 With this height, you get two strips from one roll.
 Now, divide the width of the wall by the width of the strip: 342: 48.7 = 7.22 = rounded up to eight strips.
 So in total, you need four rolls of wallpaper.